Film, Television and Moving Image MA

 Research-enhanced teaching

-Our course has strong ties with CREAM, the leading UK research institute for arts and design, with our teaching informed by their research excellence in documentary, Asian and European cinema, moving image curation, and television history.
+Our course has strong ties with CREAM, the leading UK research institute for arts and design, with our teaching informed by their research excellence in documentary, moving image curation, and television history.

 Outstanding facilities

-You’ll have access to a wide range of facilities including dedicated project spaces and London Gallery West, and access to the industry-standard screenwriting software, Final Draft, available in our Harrow Campus.
+You’ll have access to a wide range of facilities and equipment including dedicated project spaces and London Gallery West, camera kits, editing software, 360 cameras, VR headsets, immersive audio recorders, and the industry standard screenwriting software, Final Draft, available in our Harrow Campus.

 Industry links

-We have strong links with key London exhibition and research venues as well as key critics, theorists, curators and festival programmers.
-We offer field visits to these sites and also work with festivals to share programmes and experiences with our students.
+We have an exclusive partnership with The TV Foundation and strong links with key London exhibition and research venues as well as filmmakers, critics, curators and festival programmers.

 Entry Requirements